-3.82.
-Nottinghamshire has one Green Belt which is located in the southern part of the County it comprises of an area of more than 43,000 ha and covers land around Greater Nottingham, Nottingham City and rural village areas.
+3.75.
+The Nottingham -Derby Green Belt covers the southern part of the County and comprises of an area of more than 43,000 ha and covers land around Greater Nottingham, Nottingham City and rural village areas.
 The Green Belt was principally designated to prevent coalescence between Nottingham and Derby.